khseah/GetIPInfo/README.md

 # GetIPInfo

 This is a simple Python script that takes in a list of IP addresses, `inputs.txt`, and outputs additional information on the IP addresses into an excel spreadsheet `results.xlsx`.
 This information includes:
+- Number of times IP has been reported
+- Abuse Confidence (%)
 - Internet Service Provider
 - Usage Type
 - Hostname (if available)